rudidude86/gura-lang.github.io/documents/Mapping-Process.md

 `f(iterator, list)`     | iterator
 `f(iterator, iterator)` | iterator

-In general, if a function takes more than one argument, following rules are appplied.
+In general, if a function takes more than one argument, the following rules are appplied.

 * If all of the argument values are of scholar species, the result becomes a scholar.
 * If one of the argument values is of iterator species, the result becomes an iterator.
 * Otherwise, the result becomes a list.

-Here are some example cases:
+Here are some example cases with a function `f(x, y, z):map`:

 Operation                       | Result
 --------------------------------|----------------